MASH: Modeling Abstention via Selective Help-Seeking: : Modeling Abstention via Selective Help-seeking

 1.~\textbf{Exponential Decay}, defined as $r^{\mathrm{EXP}}_{help}(q, \tau_i) = \lambda^{m-n}$ where $\lambda$ controls the severity of the penalty.

 2. \textbf{OTC} reward proposed by \citet{wang2025acting}.
 We follow their recommendation and set $c$ to the maximum number of searches allowed in a single trajectory.

-3. \textbf{OTC-Strict} which enforces an extremely strict tool use penalty when $m > n=0$.
-Note that $n=0$ indicates there is a correct trajectory $\tau^\text{ef}$ without any searches.
-We posit that for these cases, any other trajectory $\tau_i$ that uses searches should get a $0$ reward under a very strict definition of answerability.
+3. \textbf{OTC-Strict} which enforces an extremely strict penalty when $m > n=0$.
+Note that $n=0$ indicates there is a correct trajectory $\tau^\text{ef}$ without searches.
+For these cases, any other trajectory $\tau_i$ that uses searches should get no reward under a very strict definition of answerability.
 Therefore, we set $r^\text{OTC-St}_{help}(q, \tau_i)$ to 0 for such cases.
 We can use any of the above two reward formulations for when $n > 0$, but choose OTC's sinusoidal function to align with prior work.